nicm42/100-days-of-code-v2/log3.md

 **Day 37: 15th May 2021**
 I got loads done today.
 I added a PropTypes check - it needed everything that I was using, so that took a while just to type out!
 I then added testing for if any information is missing (apart from the book ID, which I assume it must have) and added a way to test it in the browser without needing to use the API.
 And added a loading element.
 Which is more complicated than any tutorials, as they assume the API will be loaded when you load the page.
 So I had to do some more state passing.

+**Day 38: 16th May 2021**
+I added an element if there's an error.
+Which all works ok, but the test thinks it worked even before I added it and it complains about me updating a state in the catch.
+I think I need to mock the Search component when doing App tests.
+Which is a problem for another day.